A Measure of Salvation: Plot

 Adama meets with Roslin on Colonial One to discuss the proposal to wipe out the Cylons.
 Roslin is in favor of the plan, but Adama is uneasy, pointing out that he needs a Presidential Order to use biological weapons.
 Roslin sees through this as Adama's way of "passing the buck", a point that Adama readily concedes.
 Roslin takes the responsibility, and orders Adama to carry out the plan to destroy the Cylons with the virus.

 Baltar continues to be tortured by Number Three who demands he tell her what he knows.
-Gaius's mind, however, drifts in and out between the torture room and the beach with Six, who begins to make love to him.
+Gaius's mind, however, drifts in and out between the torture room and the beach with Six, who begins to have sex with him.
 In between intense pain and erotic pleasure, Baltar talks of religion and faith, a monologue that makes little sense to Three because Gaius is actually talking to the Six in his head.
 He tells Six he loves her but Three doesn't realize who he is talking to, and she ends the torture with a look of pity on her face.

 Galactica jumps away from the Colonial fleet and appears in a location within the Cylons' detection range.
 A Cylon fleet, complete with Resurrection Ship, duly appears.
 Adama orders Apollo to execute the Cylon prisoners, but when Apollo arrives at their cell, he discovers that the Cylons are already dead.
 Adama immediately recalls Galacticas fighters and the Galactica jumps away.

 The Cylons were in fact killed by Helo, who had secretly sabotaged the air handlers to remove the oxygen from their cell.
 Expecting to be arrested at any moment, Helo confesses his actions to Athena.
 He tells Athena that he believes he has made the right decision.
 However, the dreaded knock at the door of his quarters never comes.

 Adama tells Roslin that the Cylons were killed before they had a chance to download to the Resurrection Ship, and that the plan to infect the Cylons with the virus has failed.
 Roslin believes there are only two possible suspects and asks what Adama is going to do about an investigation.
 Adama believes the device was a marker, and that they are definitely on the right track to finding Earth.
 Roslin agrees with this, but points out that if the humans are on the right track to Earth, then the Cylons must be too.